psalaza/FAT32_File_System/README.md

 File Listing:<br/>
 Directory - OpSys3 contains:<br/>
   README.md - this file: includes file descriptions, compilation instructions, division of labor, and known bugs<br/>
-  Makefile - Used to compile, declare new system calls for when kernel is compiled<br/>
+  Makefile - Used to compile executable and remove executable when finished<br/>
-  sys_start_elevator.c, sys_issue_request.c, sys_stop_elevator.c - Each file<br/>
+  main.c - <br/>
-  contains the syscall pointer and wrapper functions used to compile the added<br/>
+  fat32.img - FAT32 file system image file used for demo<br/>
-  system calls
+  commitLog - screenshot of commits made to git repository<br/>

 Makefile Description:<br/>
 In order to compile the executable, run:<br/>